 Vision: The manner in which one sees or conceives of something.

 Vision is how we “see” (visual) our purpose and mission carried out.
-Notice that purpose and mission are vague.
-Vision is the pictures we make about them.
+In “Field of Dreams”, he starts to SEE a baseball field.
+He keeps getting clues, impulses, images, that make a picture out of the mission.
+Notice that purpose and mission are fairly vague, which is wonderful!
+That vagueness allows for many visions, many places, people, opportunities to live with purpose and mission.
+Vision is the picture(s) we make about them.
 We will have visions in many areas.
 Maybe several pictures in our career, relationships, adventures, etc. Vision is where words like “clarity” show up.
-For example: “One of my visions is to… write a book that reminds people of their gifts so they can create joy in every area of their life.”
+For example, someone realizes: “One of my visions is to… write a book that reminds people of their gifts so they can create joy in every area of their life.”
 Or, “One of my visions is to… create a loving relationship where we are playful and learn from each other which inspires others do the same.”
+For Elon Musk, one of his visions many people drive today was a sexy, fast car that was ALSO electric and modern, even futurist.

 Get a piece of paper out, take 5 minutes, right now, and complete each of the following sentences: